Test Planning: A Detailed Guide

 5. Planning Resource Allocation

 This phase creates a detailed breakdown of all resources required for project completion.
-Resources include human effort, equipment, and all infrastructure required for accurate and comprehensive testing.
+Resources include human effort, equipment, and all infrastructure needed for accurate and comprehensive testing.

-This part of the test plan decides the measure of resources (number of testers and equipment) the project requires.
+This part of test planning decides the project’s required measure of resources (number of testers and equipment).
 This also helps test managers formulate a correctly calculated schedule and estimation for the project.

 6. Planning Setup of Test Environment